-Our OS X builds require you to install the Homebrew package manager for installing external dependencies.
+Our OS X build script uses the Homebrew package manager for installing external dependencies.
 Here's how to uninstall Homebrew, if you ever want to start again from scratch.

 Prerequisites - Windows

 You need to install the following dependencies for Windows builds of Solidity: